igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 ### Use in Theme Development
-Now I want to dwell on how the Bilberry Sandbox helps me develop new features or fix bugs in the Bilberry theme.
+Now I want to dwell on how the Bilberry Sandbox is used in my day-to-day development when implementing new features or fixing bugs in the Bilberry theme.
 So, first of all, a few words about my local development environment.